artchen/hexo-theme-element/README.md

 For local search, you also need hexo-generator-json-content and add configuration to your global `_config.yml` if needed, refer to [hexo-generator-json-content](https://github.com/alexbruno/hexo-generator-json-content) github repository.

 ## Customization

+First of all change the site logo in `header.ejs`.

 Element is customizable via the `_config.yml` in the theme directory.